apache/incubator-heron/website/content/docs/operators/deployment/uploaders/localfs.md

 `uploader.yaml` config file specific for the Heron cluster.
 You'll need to specify the following for each cluster:

-* `heron.class.uploader` &mdash; Indicate the uploader class to be loaded.
+* `heron.class.uploader` --- Indicate the uploader class to be loaded.
 You should set this to `com.twitter.heron.uploader.localfs.LocalFileSystemUploader`

-* `heron.uploader.localfs.file.system.directory` &mdash; Provides the name of the directory where the topology jar should be uploaded.
+* `heron.uploader.localfs.file.system.directory` --- Provides the name of the directory where the topology jar should be uploaded.
 The name of the directory should be unique per cluster You could use the Heron environment variables `${CLUSTER}` that will be substituted by cluster name.